 What is Council Tax Reduction

 Council Tax Reduction schemes are run by local councils; as a result schemes will differ depending on who your council is.
-If you qualify for CTR you won't receive any payments but your Council Tax bill will be reduced instead, this could be shown as, a percentage off your Council Tax bill, an amount off your Council Tax bill, a discount that is equal to the whole amount of your Council Tax – so that you do not pay anything, For 2017/18 the full details of each council's Council Tax Reduction Scheme can be found from the following links:
+If you qualify for CTR you won't receive any payments but your Council Tax bill will be reduced instead, this could be shown as, a percentage off your Council Tax bill, an amount off your Council Tax bill, a discount that is equal to the whole amount of your Council Tax – so that you do not pay anything.
+Full details of each council's Council Tax Reduction Scheme can be found from the following links:

 Who Is Eligible